Guan-JW/HOCO/README.md

 By default, the results of the scripts are output to the directory `results`.
 We have placed our results under this directory for reference.

 ## Test HOCO Framework
 The prototype code for the HOCO framework can be found in the  `HOCO/` directory.
-Please note that the code provided serves as a demonstration of the system's key utility and functionality, showcasing the organization and operation of each module.
-We will open-source the complete system for reuse by the community upon the paper's acceptance.

 Test the system as follows.